seb1080/es6.io/note.md

   ```
 # Module_9 Object Literal Upgrades

+Object can be initialized using New Object(), Object.create(), or Literal notation.
+Objects consist of properties, wich are used to describe an object.
+Values of object properties can either contain primitive data types or other objects.

 ```javascript

 const fName = 'Seb', lName = 'Blais', age = 11, job = `Web Dev`